noodldocs/noodldocs.github.io/nodes/standard/and.md

 **Result**

 The result of a logic AND operation on all of the inputs.
+Either `true` or `false`.

 </div>